PAHdb/cookbook/sec_02-stellar_kurucz_model.rst

     .. group-tab:: Python

+        lines 1-6: Importing the necessary modules.

-        lines 1-7: The cutdown version of the database XML-file included with the suite is loaded.
+        lines 9-15: The cutdown version of the database XML-file included with the suite is loaded.

-        line 9: Selecting UID 18 for coronene.
+        line 17: Selecting UID 18 for coronene.

-        line 11: Retrieving the fundamental vibrational transitions for coronene.
+        line 19: Retrieving the fundamental vibrational transitions for coronene.

-        line 13-21: Use astropy to load the Kurucz model from FITS file and convert to expected units.
+        line 21-29: Use astropy to load the Kurucz model from FITS file and convert to expected units.

-        lines 32-30: A Cascade emission model is applied that takes the Kurucz model as input and convolves it with the entire spectrum.
+        lines 31-37: A Cascade emission model is applied that takes the Kurucz model as input and convolves it with the entire spectrum.

-        line 32: The fundamental vibrational transitions are redshifted 15 cm\ :sup:`-1`.
+        line 39: The fundamental vibrational transitions are redshifted 15 cm\ :sup:`-1`.

-        line 34: The fundamental vibrational transitions are convolved with Lorentzian profiles having a full-width-at-half-maximum
+        line 41: The fundamental vibrational transitions are convolved with Lorentzian profiles having a full-width-at-half-maximum
         of 15 cm\ :sup:`-1`.

-        line 36: Display the resulting spectrum.
+        line 43: Display the resulting spectrum.

 Below the generated output.